 If you are going to cover all the costs you don't have to serve the Fencing Notice.
 However it is still a good idea to talk to your neighbour about your plans.

 If your neighbour lives somewhere else we can't tell you their address, but we can forward the notice to their postal address on your behalf.
 We can't accept responsibility for your neighbour actually receiving it.

-Fill in the Fencing Notice and provide it to Council using the contact details on this page with a note explaining your request.
+Fill in the Fencing Notice and provide it to us using the contact details on this page with a note explaining your request.